hackerhouse-opensource/AESCrypt/README.md

 # AESCrypt

-AES-256 Microsoft Cryptography API Example Use.
+AESCrypt implementation of Microsoft Cryptography API, encrypt/decrypt with AES-256 from a passphrase.